-In the last edition of our Exploring DEI series, we established that there is both a moral argument and business case for bringing DEI initiatives to the workplace.
+In the last edition of our Exploring DEI (Diversity, equity, and inclusion) series, we established that there is both a moral argument and business case for bringing DEI initiatives to the workplace.
 Many organizations now understand the merits of implementing DEI practices but struggle with the application.

 Research shows there is a significant overlap between design thinking and the process of implementing DEI.
-Organizations that already have a design-savvy culture can use design thinking cornerstones such as empathy, collaboration and open-mindedness to make their workplaces more diverse and inclusive.
+Organizations that already have a design-savvy culture can use design thinking cornerstones such as empathy, human centered design, collaboration and open-mindedness to make their workplaces more diverse and inclusive.

 Founded in 2011, 3D space-capture platform Matterport has been praised for its inclusive workplace culture and rated highly on several prominent company review websites.
 This blog will showcase how Matterport uses design thinking principles to intertwine innovation, diversity, and business success.